 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time by train between Gerona and Barcelona is 54 minutes, with around 23 trains per day.
+The average journey time by train between Gerona and Barcelona is 1 hour and 6 minutes, with around 20 trains per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from Gerona to Barcelona is 38 minutes.

-Train tickets from Gerona to Barcelona can start from as little as €8.40 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book.
+Train ticket prices from Gerona to Barcelona can start from as little as €8.40 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Yes, it is possible to travel from Gerona to Barcelona without having to change trains.
-There are 23 direct trains from Gerona to Barcelona.
+There are 20 direct trains from Gerona to Barcelona each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Gerona to Barcelona cover a distance of around 53 miles (85 km) during the journey.